 Try a restart

 If for any reason the above method doesn’t work, you may want to restart your Versa.

 The whole process should take less than a minute and hopefully fixes any of the issues you are running into.

-Here are the steps to turn restart your Versa or Ionic:
+Here are the steps to turn restart your Versa (original model) or Ionic:

 - Press and hold the Left and Bottom buttons until you see the Fitbit logo.